|

 "sad," referring to the tragic fate of the

-Pictish drust of unknown meaning, or Celtic drest,
+Pictish drust of unknown meaning, and Celtic drest,

 "bold, daring, rash, audacious," and even